CancerDataAggregator/Community-Notebooks/README.md

 # CDA Community Notebook Library

-This public repository is a place to share demonstration notebooks that show what you have done with CDA.
+This public repository is a place to share demonstration notebooks that show what you have done with CDA python

 ## Contributing